-The European Union’s General Data Protection Regulation (GDPR) and the complementary electronic communication policy, Privacy and Electronic Communications Regulations (PECR), have set the world’s standard for personal data security.
+The European Union’s General Data Protection Regulation (GDPR) has set the world’s standard for personal data security.
 The relationship between GDPR and international student recruitment is that colleges and universities are now responsible for gaining more specific and proactive consent to communicate with students from the EU and keep hold of their personal data.

 The May 25th, 2018 deadline for GDPR to be put into effect has already come and gone, but achieving GDPR compliance, in higher education or otherwise, isn’t a one and done activity.
 Colleges must have the right processes, technology, and experts in place to manage GDPR compliance continuously as they build new, and bolster existing, relationships with prospective international students.